cryptoparty/handbook/src/book.md

 About This Book
 ===============

 The CryptoParty Handbook was born from a suggestion by Marta Peirano ([http://petitemedia.es](http://petitemedia.es)) and Adam Hyde ([http://booksprints.net](http://booksprints.net)) after the first Berlin CryptoParty, held on the 29th of August, 2012.
 Julian Oliver ([http://julianoliver.com](http://julianoliver.com)) and Danja Vasiliev ([http://k0a1a.net](http://k0a1a.net)), co-organisers of the Berlin CryptoParty along with Marta were very enthusiastic about the idea, seeing a need for a practical working book with a low entry-barrier to use in subsequent parties.
-Asher Wolf, originator of the Crypto Party movement, was then invited to run along and the project was born.
+Asher Wolf, originator of the CryptoParty movement, was then invited to run along and the project was born.

 This book was written in the first 3 days of October 2012 at Studio Weise7, Berlin, surrounded by fine food and a small ocean of coffee.
 Approximately 20 people were involved in its creation, some more than others, some local and some far.